miku/exploreio/Solutions.md

 }
 ```

-Even this is very limited in functionality, you can use this type anywhere,
+Even if this is very limited in functionality, you can use this type anywhere,
 where you can use an [io.Reader](https://golang.org/pkg/io/#Reader), e.g. in
 [io.Copy](https://golang.org/pkg/io/#Copy).